Pulmonary hypertension

 • Blood-clotting disorders or a family history of blood clots in the lungs.

-• A heart problem that you're born with, called a congenital heart defect.
+• A heart condition present at birth, called a congenital heart defect.

-• Use of certain drugs, including some weight-loss medicines and illegal drugs such as cocaine or methamphetamine.
+• Illicit drugs such as cocaine or methamphetamine.

 Complications